eternaldensity/Sandcastle-Builder/README.md

 - Tool Factory now does something
 - Rewrote tool declaration code to use arguments dictionary like boosts and badges
 - Boosts for making tools produce glass
+- Fixed 2 Glass Ceiling prices: sorry I'm forcing a rebuy if you have them already :P

 ## 2.71
 - Prevent Expando from crashing when you haven't unlocked all Tools